CharlesCarley/HackComputer/README.md

 # Hack Computer

 This repository is my implementation of the Hack computer in C++ from the [NAnd2Tetris course](https://www.coursera.org/learn/build-a-computer).
 It is a bit over the top and does not strictly adhere to the course.
 I chose to opt out of the certificate of completion instead chose to support the authors by buying the e-book.
 I wanted something self-contained at the end.
-In order to do that, the supplied tools in the course material had to be written from scratch (to some extent; hence being over the top).
+In order to do that, the supplied tools in the course material had to be written from scratch (to some extent).

 ## Project Structure